jpritikin/coach/content/docs/me/_index.md

 In real life, however, I am highly opinionated about diverse content areas.
-This area is the safe space for me to broadcast my opinions.
+This area of my website is the safe space for me to broadcast my opinions.